 Some common types of movement disorders include:

 - Parkinson’s disease.
 This neurological disease causes cells deep in the brain to die.
 These cells produce dopamine, a chemical that has several functions.
 This loss of dopamine in the brain causes nerve cells to fire out of control.
 People with Parkinson’s disease may tremble severely, become stiff and have trouble initiating movement.
 The symptoms get worse with time.
 Parkinson’s disease is one of the most common movement disorders.

 - Secondary Parkinsonism (also called atypical Parkinsonism).
 This refers to any condition that causes the symptoms of Parkinson’s disease, but is caused by something else.
 These conditions may not respond to the treatments used for Parkinson’s disease.

 - Essential tremor.
 This condition causes uncontrollable shaking in the hands, arms, head and other body parts.
-The shaking can make it hard to write, tie your shoes or do other basic activities.
+The shaking can make it hard to write, tie your shoes or do other activities.
 Many people develop essential tremor as they get older.
 Essential tremor can be inherited, but the exact cause is unknown.

 - Dystonia.
 This disorder causes your muscles to contract, resulting in twisting and other involuntary movements.
 The movements can be painful, and can affect one muscle or several.
 Dystonia is caused by damage to the basal ganglia, a region at the base of the brain.
 The damage can be caused by trauma, a tumor, stroke, some drugs or other factors.